What to Expect When Visiting the Hospital:

 Dr. Alsip discusses how we are responding to COVID-19 and what you should do if you think you may have the coronavirus.

 Prior to entering University Hospital, all vendors must self-screen their staff to help identify potential symptoms of COVID-19.
-Vendors will be asked about travel history to high-risk areas, including travel to geographic areas with sustained transmission.
 If a vendor does not pass the screening, they will not be permitted to enter University Hospital.

 We are so thankful for your efforts in helping us keep our community healthy.
 We are committed to working with our partners and vendors to communicate wherever possible through email, telephone and video to limit potential exposure.